-But if you separate the kitten from its mother and littermates too soon, you could end up with a stressed individual that doesn’t know how to interact or behave towards humans and other cats.
+But if you separate the kitten from its mother and littermates too soon, you could end up with a stressed cat that doesn’t know how to behave or interact with humans or with other cats.

 To understand at what age you can take a kitten from its mother, you need to understand what happens during the important first weeks of a kitten’s life.

 Before we take a closer look at the development of pet kittens, let’s look into how kittens grow up and develop when they live in the wild.

 Kittens in the wild remain with their mother until they reach sexual maturity, or until the mother becomes pregnant again.
 As a way to prepare for her new litter, she will start to distance herself from the old litter.
 This process could take from a few months up to a year, and would be the natural way for a kitten to be separated from its mother.

 But when cats are kept as pets, this is the typical process:

 Birth ⇒ 4 Weeks Old

 Until they are about 4 weeks old, the kittens are completely dependant on their mother.
 She will clean them, keep them warm and safe, and stimulate the bowl movements and bladder to help them urinate and defecate.
 They get 100% of all nutrition from her milk.